-3 things to do before conduct a remote testing.
+3 things to do before conduct remote testing.

 How often have you found yourself tempted to make a design decision based on your personal preferences?
 It's a common scenario, especially when faced with challenges that hinder your workflow.